sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 The following section describes the security hardware you should include in your systems and why.

 ### Unified Extensible Firmware Interface (UEFI) secure boot
+UEFI is a replacement for the older BIOS firmware interface and the Extensible Firmware Interface (EFI) 1.10 specifications.
+When the devices starts, the firmware interface controls the booting process of the PC, and then passes control to Windows or another operating system.
+UEFI enables security features such as Secure Boot and factory encrypted drives that help prevent untrusted code from running before the operating system is loaded.

+Secure Boot requires UEFI 2.3.1 Errata C or higher.

 Switch legacy BIOS boot and CSM to UEFI and GPT

-What does UEFI secure boot do?
-What are the hardware opportunites
-What are the OEM requirements
-Note that this is not IT Pro or consumer content, link to such if available.
+To learn more about the specific requirements for UEFI, see the Unified Extensible Firmware Interface specification from [http://www.uefi.org/specifications](http://www.uefi.org/specifications).

 **Note:** If you are an IT Professional and want to understand how these features work in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.
 **Note:** If you are an Independent Hardware Vendor(IHV) and want to unknow how to configure XXX, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.
 ### Trusted boot